 Some extra loops would have been ideal for snapping on a flashlight, navigation equipment, gloves or even a rain shell.
 There is plenty of room inside the backpack, especially with all of the compartments, but it’s still a bit of an inconvenience to not have more gear storage on the outside.

-Being priced well at only $105 (check this listing for the latest live prices), and being able to find it cheaper on sale, the Z 40 is a must-have for outdoor adventurers that find they are missing a good all-around day or overnight pack.
-Even travelers will enjoy the design of this backpack and find it is perfect for any situation, whether you’re just flying on a plan or exploring a new city for the day.
+Being priced well at only $105, and being able to find it cheaper on sale, the Z 40 is a must-have for outdoor adventurers that find they are missing a good all-around day or overnight pack.
+Even travelers will enjoy the design of this backpack and find it is perfect for any situation, whether you’re just flying on a plane or exploring a new city for the day.

 Sam Hardy is an outdoor enthusiast with a penchant for survival skills.
 He writes about the great outdoors and his favorite equipment here.